Week 1: Course Intro and Motivation

 • The holy grail: you’re comfortable with Python but can also think in general, language-agnostic terms about algorithmic and data-structural efficiency!

-• The exhausted 3am version of you will thank present you for writing useful comments, exceptions/errors, and type hints!
+• The tired 3am version of you will thank present you for writing useful comments, exceptions, and type hints!

 John William Waterhouse, Public domain, via Wikimedia Commons